-Walmart’s Constituent Relations team facilitates the company’s collaboration with organizations close to underrepresented and underserved communities on issues of mutual concern.
-For example, we regularly host a stakeholder summit that brings Walmart together with partner organizations representing different constituent groups, including the National Urban League, UnidosUS, OCA National, National Congress of American Indians, Women Impacting Public Policy, Asian Americans Advancing Justice, LULAC, NAACP and DisabilityIN.
+Additionally, Walmart’s Constituent Relations team facilitates the company’s collaboration with organizations close to underrepresented and underserved communities on issues of mutual concern.
+For example, we host stakeholder summits that bring Walmart together with partner organizations representing different constituent groups, including the National Urban League, UnidosUS, OCA National, National Congress of American Indians, Women Impacting Public Policy, Asian Americans Advancing Justice, LULAC, NAACP and DisabilityIN.
 The summit consists of two-way sharing: Walmart shares with the organizations the work Walmart is doing for our customers, associates and communities and lessons we’ve learned, and attendees have an opportunity to provide Walmart feedback and insights to help shape our work.
 Our April 2021 virtual event was attended by 130 individuals representing 89 stakeholder groups.
 We invite many of the same groups to engage through annual partners meetings and roundtables to hear directly from them about their priorities and their priorities for Walmart.
-Recent examples of feedback received and action taken from these engagements include setting aside grocery pickup slots for customers with disabilities after hearing that they experienced lack of access, hosting a special vaccine event in the Houston market targeted towards the urban Native American population after hearing feedback about difficulties accessing the vaccine, and changing our marketing materials review process to include a review by a diverse associate base—including Associate Resource Group members—to help ensure marketing materials reflect the diverse communities and associates that we serve.

-Our shareholders include large asset managers, other institutional investors, individual retail investors, and our own associates (in 2021, 41% of our active full-time and salaried U.S. associates participate in at least one of Walmart’s stock ownership programs, including equity awards and our Associate Stock Purchase Plan).
+Our shareholders include large asset managers, other institutional investors, individual retail investors, and our own associates (in 2022, 38% of our active full-time and salaried U.S. associates participated in at least one of Walmart’s stock ownership programs, including equity awards and our Associate Stock Purchase Plan).

 We engage with shareholders on ESG issues in several ways, including:

-- Live events: We engage with shareholders during our annual and quarterly earnings release calls, investment community meeting, participation in investor conferences and our annual shareholders’ meeting.
+- Live Events: We engage with shareholders during our annual and quarterly earnings release calls, investment community meetings, participation in investor conferences, our annual shareholders’ meeting, and ESG-focused webinars.
 These typically involve question-and-answer sessions.

-- Shareholder outreach programs: Shareholder outreach is conducted to discuss corporate governance, executive compensation and other matters related to Walmart’s enterprise strategy.
-Since our 2020 Annual Shareholders’ Meeting, we invited shareholders representing approximately 520 million shares to participate in our outreach program, and our management team ultimately engaged with shareholders representing approximately 470 million shares, or about 33% of our public float.
-During these conversations we discussed strategy, governance, executive compensation, sustainability, economic opportunity, diversity and inclusion, our efforts to keep our associates and customers safe during the COVID-19 pandemic, and shared value.
+- Shareholder Outreach Programs: Shareholder outreach is conducted to discuss corporate governance, executive compensation and other matters related to Walmart’s enterprise strategy.
+Since our 2021 Annual Shareholders’ Meeting, we invited >30 institutional shareholders representing ~550 million shares, including many of our largest investors, to participate in our outreach program.
+We ultimately engaged with shareholders representing ~490 million shares, or about 34% of our public float.
+We also had conversations with the leading proxy advisory firms.